Understanding My Prognosis

 My End-of-Life Wishes

-- Find a safe space to discuss your end-of-life wishes with those you trust.
+- Find a safe space to discuss your end-of-life wishes with those you trust before you are very ill and unable to communicate or make clear decisions.

 - Share your values, beliefs, and any concerns about end-of-life care, the dying process, death and after life preferences.